adradr/uniswap-delta-neutral-hedge-hft/README.md

 * `wallet_address` (ChecksumAddress): The address of the wallet where the funds are located.
 * `wallet_private_key` (str): The private key of the wallet.
 * `range_percentage` (int): How wide the range should be in percentage (e.g., 1 for 1%).
-* `token0_capital` (int): How much of the funds should be used to provide liquidity for token0 (e.g., 1000 for 1000 USDC).
+* `usd_capital` (int): How much of the funds should be used to provide liquidity for token0 (e.g., 1000 for 1000 USDC).
 Note: it will be roughly doubled for the total position size.
 * `provider` (str): The provider of the blockchain, e.g., Infura.
 * `debug` (bool, optional): Whether to enable debug logging.
 Defaults to False.